bigskysoftware/htmx/www/docs.md

 | `beforeend` | appends the content after the last child inside the target
 | `afterend` | appends the content after the target in the targets parent element
 | `none` | does not append content from response ([Out of Band Swaps](#oob_swaps) and [Response Headers](##response-headers) will still be processed)

+### <a name="synchronization"></a> [Synchronization](#synchronization)

+Often you want to coordinate the requests between two elements.
+For example, you may want a request from one element to supersede the request of another element, or to wait until the other elements request has finished.

+htmx offers a [`hx-sync`](/attributes/hx-sync) attribute to help you accomplish this:

+TODO - example from alejandros

 #### <a name="css_transitions"></a>[CSS Transitions](#css_transitions)